ASU-CodeDevils/CD-GameDev/README.md

 - [Bevy's official examples:](https://bevyengine.org/examples/) One-stop shop for bevy code examples.

 ### Unofficial resources
+- [What is an ECS:](https://www.youtube.com/watch?v=AirfWcVOEHw) Brief overview of what is an ECS.
 - [The Unofficial Bevy Cheat Book:](https://bevy-cheatbook.github.io/) Another great resource for learning Bevy.
 - [A collection of other Bevy resources:](https://github.com/Anshorei/awesome-bevy) A compilation of Bevy related resources.
 - [Good breakdown of Bevy ECS](https://www.youtube.com/watch?v=ocacUsyJXpg) A closer look to how Bevy works.